kubilayture/react-weather-app/README.md

 # Weather Forecast App

-React application that uses GeoDB API and OpenWeatherMap to able to show the forecast for searched city.
+React application that uses GeoDB API and OpenWeatherMap API to show the forecast for searched city.

 [You Can See the Project Here](https://kubilayture-react-weather-app.netlify.app/)